nerevar/anki_image_search_v2/README.md

 ## Installation

-You can now install Review Heatmap by simply copying the add-on code `432495333` into Anki (under Tools → Add-ons → Get Add-ons).
+You can now install this addon by simply copying the add-on code `432495333` into Anki (under Tools → Add-ons → Get Add-ons).
 You no longer need to download anything manually!

 More details here: https://ankiweb.net/shared/info/432495333

 ## How
-On the card editor (from either the "Add" or "Browse" dialog), there are three buttons added right before the **More** button on the upper right portion of the editor: **Search Image**, **Previous Image** and **Next Image**.
+On the card editor (from either the "Add" or "Browse" dialog), there are three buttons added on the upper right portion of the editor: **Search Image**, **Previous Image** and **Next Image**.

 Basically just type in your search query in the field with name "English" in the card, and use those buttons.
 The image will be inserted/updated in the field "Image".